Introduction

 Scenario

-Here, the function code and its infrastructure resources—such as permissions, triggers, and event sources—are tightly coupled.
-They usually need to be versioned and deployed together. - Traditional Server-Based Architecture:
+- Serverless or Microservices Architecture: In an architecture like AWS Lambda, the function code and its infrastructure resources—such as permissions, triggers, and event sources—are tightly coupled.
+They typically need to be versioned and deployed together.

-In setups where a centralised infrastructure (like a cluster of EC2 instances or shared networking) is managed independently of application deployments, the infrastructure typically changes less frequently than the application code.
+- Traditional Server-Based Architecture: In setups where centralized infrastructure, like a cluster of EC2 instances or shared networking, is managed independently of application deployments, the infrastructure changes less frequently than the application code.

 Recommendation

-Choose a repository structure that reflects the rate of change and ownership of each component:
+Choose a repository structure that reflects the rate of change and ownership of each component.

 Ultimately, the decision is influenced more by team workflows and collaboration needs than by technical limitations.